RensTillmann/vim-cheat-sheet/README.md

 `u`, `,u` check for new messages (**u** in message list, **,u** in message window)

 `,B` copy selected message to different mailbox

+`vmail -g` generate vmail-contacts.txt from last 500 send emails (for autocompletion)

+`,c` compose a new email

+`,b` move selected message to different mailbox

+`,vp` from the message list prints (appends) the text content of all the selected messages to a file.

+`vmailsend < my_message.txt` send from the command line

+**Vmail search queries**

+`,s` start search

+`all` search through everything

+`from thematrix.com` all messages from thematrix.com domain

+`from barackobama@whitehouse.gov` all messages from this person

+`from barackobama` you can also omit the host part of the email address

+`cc "David Fisher"` search by the full name, first name, or last name associated

+`subject "unix philosophy"` subject field search

+`body "unix philosophy"` message body search

+`before 30-nov-2010 since 1-nov-2010 from prx.org` date range and multiple conditions

+`since 1-nov-2010 larger 10000` search for all messages since 1-nov-2010 larger than 10k

 #### Grepping (search)